mrdavemorgan/lepgallery/readme.txt

 * Fixed a regression in zip file download
 = 1.0.4 =
 * First integrated support tips/tool added (pwd)
+= 1.1.0 =
+* Upgraded the thumbnail library to phpThumb which enables many new imaging options.
+* Caching no longer writes to image directories.
+Cache dir is ./<WordPress installation/wp-content/cache/ is created

 == Dependencies ==